larsnovikov/horgh-replicator/README.md

 - Set start position of log: `go run main.go set-position <table> <name> <position>`
 - Loader for replication testing: `go run main.go load`

+### Container mode

+Where are 2 modes of docker container in Dockerfile:

+- Prod mode: build app and execute app as supervisor process
+- Dev mode: provides the opportunity for manual start and debug